-1. Extract the tutorial design archive.

-2. From a command shell, launch Vivado with the example design project creation script.
-This must be launched from the top level of the design archive where this script is located.
+- 1. Extract the tutorial design archive. - 2.
+From a command shell, launch Vivado with the example design project creation script.
+This must be launched from the directory where the appropriate board-specific script is located (dfxc_vcul18.tcl or dfxc_kcul16.tcl).

-'''

-vivado -mode tcl -source project_prc_kcull6.tcl
+''' vivado -mode tcl -source project_dfxc_kcu116.tcl

 or

-'''

-vivado -mode tcl -source project_prc_vcul18.tcl
+vivado -mode tcl -source project_dfxc_vcu118.tcl '''

-3. When the script completes, open the Vivado GUI by typing the following:

-start_gui

-4. Check to see if IP needs to be updated.
-Run Reports > Report IP Status and update any out-of-date IP.
+- When the script completes, open the Vivado IDE by typing the following: start_gui - Check to see if IP needs to be updated.
+Run Reports → Report IP Status and update any outof-date IP.

 A few minor revision changes, such as for ILA, might be found if using a newer version of Vivado.
-Please use this tutorial only for Vivado 2019.2. versions.
+Please use this tutorial only with the version of Vivado that matches this document version.
 If updates must be made, use the default setting, which has the core container disabled, but skip the actual synthesis of the IP module - this will be done during the next step.